thomassuedbroecker/hackathon-information/README.md

 **a) Get the IBM Cloud feature code**

-* Get your IBM Cloud feature code from the organizer at #Slash for example Jonathan.
+* Get your IBM Cloud feature code from the organizer at //Slash for example Jonathan.

 * Or register at [http://cognitiveclass.ai](http://cognitiveclass.ai) for learning and get a IBM Cloud feature codes.